VincentLagerros/DD2480-Group-5/README.md

 - **Conditions**: The license and copyright notice must be included in all copies or substantial portions of the software.
 - **Limitations**: No warranty or liability is provided.

+A copy of the license is included in the repository's root directory as `LICENSE`.

 ---

 ## Getting Started